rpc-providers/rpc-monitor/README.md

 ```

 ## WSS Endpoint configuration
-The WSS endpoints are configured by a file `config-<zone>.sh`.
-So the configuration for zone `eu-central` can be found in [config-eu-central.sh](https://github.com/rpc-providers/rpc-monitor/blob/master/config-eu-central.sh).
-Providers are placed in principle in their primary zone but can be placed in multiple zones (for example when using geo steered load balancing).
-Updates can be requested by creating a pull request of creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).
+The WSS endpoints are configured in a [config.sh](https://github.com/rpc-providers/rpc-monitor/blob/master/config.sh).
+Updates can be requested by creating a [pull request](https://github.com/rpc-providers/rpc-monitor/pulls) or creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).

 ## Alerting
 When an alert is triggered an alert is send to this telegram group:
 * https://t.me/+8TP1EWkPyAA1Njc0

 Alerting parameters will be further defined when more monitoring data is available.
-They are now defined at average plus 2 standard deviations of the last 30 days.